brittanyrw/millennials-slay/README.md

 ### Adding a Card

-Below is an example of what a `Card` looks like on the website:
+Below is an example of what a `Card` looks like on the website.

+## View the [Card Overview](/docs/card_overview.md) for details on adding a card to the project.

 Each `Card` consists of the following object: